Pixal-Byte/Pixal-Byte/README.md

 #### Student • Aspiring Programmer & Photographer

 Welcome to my GitHub corner!
-I'm a curious student who loves to explore the worlds of programming and photography.
-Whether I'm experimenting with code or capturing moments in raw light and color, I'm always learning something new.
+I'm a student who loves to explore the worlds of programming and photography.
+Right now I'm probably experimenting with code or capturing moments in raw light and color, either way I'm always learning something new.

 ---